Childhood, Adolescent and Young Adult Survivorship Program

-The Childhood, Adolescent, and Young Adult (AYA) Cancer Survivorship Program at City of Hope provides specialized follow-up care for patients who were diagnosed with a childhood cancer or those who underwent a bone marrow transplantation for a non-malignant disease before 40 years of age.
-All patients must have completed their treatment for at least 2 years prior to enrolling in the program.
+The Childhood, Adolescent and Young Adult (AYA) Cancer Survivorship Program at City of Hope provides specialized follow-up care for patients who were diagnosed with a childhood cancer or those who underwent a bone marrow transplantation for a non-malignant disease before 40 years of age.
+All patients must have completed their treatment for at least two years prior to enrolling in the program.

 - Diagnosis of cancer before 40 years of age

 - Types of cancer can include leukemia, lymphoma, sarcoma, germ cell tumor, brain and spinal tumor or other types of childhood cancers

 - Patients with sickle cell disease or other blood disorders requiring a bone marrow transplant before 40 years of age

 - At least two years since completion of cancer treatment and currently in remission